csci104/site/labs/lab12/index.md

 ## HashTables

+This lab will be covered during lab sections between April 9th (Friday) - April 14th, 2021 (Wednesday). **You need to get checked off during a lab sesson on or before April 14th (Wednesday).**

 ### 0 - What is a Map?

 Recall that a map is a data structure used mostly for fast look ups or searching data.
 It stores data in the form of key, value pairs, where every key is unique.
 Each key maps to a value, hence the name "map."